Beet-Games/RAG-chatbot/README.md

 ## Testing
 Test promt:
-input:  "Hola me llamo Diego y estoy buscando productos en descuento para mi madre Beatriz.Dame las opciones que tienes"
+- Input: `Hola, me llamo Diego y estoy buscando productos en descuento para mi madre Beatriz.
+Dame las opciones que tienes.'
-Response: should respond with the available products that have a discount on the conair website with their prices before and after the discount.
+Response: Should respond with the available products that have a discount on the Conair website, including their prices before and after the discount.

-input: "No le gusto el regalo a mi madre en que sucursal en la cuidad de mexico puedo hacer la devolucion?"
+- Input: `Estoy interesado en saber más información sobre el producto 1.'
-Response: Should respond with the conair store locations only in mexico city.
+Response: Should respond with the characteristics of the first product from the list given in the previous response.

-input: "Recomiendame otro producto de connair para mi madre y creale una carta de dedicatoria con las caracteristicas del producto y agregale mi nombre y el nombre de mi madre a la carta"
+- Input: `¿Cómo lo podría ordenar?'
-Response: Should respond with a product recommendation and a letter with the product details as well as the name of Diego's mothers and signed with the users name.
+Response: Should respond with detailed steps on how to order a product on the Conair Mexico website.

-input:"Puedes hacerme un descuento en este producto?
+- Input: `Recomiéndame otro producto de Conair para mi madre y créale una carta de dedicatoria con las características del producto.
+Agrega mi nombre y el nombre de mi madre a la carta.'
-Response: Should respond with a limitation of its capabilities.
+Response: Should respond with a different product recommendation and a letter with the product details, including Diego's mother's name and signed with Diego's name.